Accounts payable

 AP plays a crucial role in managing payment timing, optimizing cash flow by aligning payment dates with available funds.

-Negotiating better deals with your vendors in terms of payment due dates can help ensure that you always have the necessary cash to pay your vendors.
+Negotiating better deals with your vendors regarding payment due dates can help ensure that you always have the necessary cash flow available to pay your vendors.

 Accurate management of AP provides the necessary data for cash flow forecasting and planning, enabling proactive decision-making.